Find cheap car insurance in the Land of 10,000 Lakes.

 The most important factors we took into consideration when assessing Minnesota auto insurance providers were cost, coverage, and customer service.
 Every provider recommended below scored highly in each of these areas, and all ranked above average in the J.D.
 Power 2020 U.S. Auto Insurance Satisfaction StudySM for the Central region (which includes Arkansas, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma, and South Dakota).

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our star ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Minnesota.

 #1 USAA: Best For Military